ThunderBolt4931/ThunderBolt4931/README.md

 [![GitHub](https://img.shields.io/badge/GITHUB-Profile-181717?style=for-the-badge&logo=github&logoColor=white)](https://github.com/ThunderBolt4931)

 Welcome to my GitHub profile!
-I'm a first-year student at IIT Indore with a deep passion for Machine Learning, particularly in Generative AI.
+I'm a Secons-year student at IIT Indore with a deep passion for Machine Learning, particularly in Generative AI.
 My work focuses on creating and optimizing AI systems that leverage generative models to tackle complex, real-world challenges innovatively and efficiently.
 I’m also an enthusiastic DSA solver, constantly improving my problem-solving skills.

 ---
 ## About Me